pmoorman/growthcasts/collections/_posts/2018-08-23-How-I-learned-to-love-emails.md

 The sales equivalence for scoring a number is to get someone’s email address.
 If anyone visits your website, this should be your main goal.
 When you have the email address, you can *slowly* start introducing yourself and your product.

-You’re not in a hurry, the email won’t expire.
+<blockquote>You’re not in a hurry, the email won’t expire.</blockquote>

 This way you can give a quality pitch, perhaps already provide some valuable content/demo’s/discounts.
 This is the way to go.
 Don’t be too pushy, and ask for their email address.
 This gradual process is called a sales funnel, and it’s the way to get the dream girl or guy buy your product.

-<blockquote>Hoping that people will land on your website and just start buying stuff is a lost case, you first need to introduce yourself (and your product</blockquote>
+<blockquote>Hoping that people will land on your website and just start buying stuff is a lost case, you first need to introduce yourself (and your product)</blockquote>

 There are many types of sales funnels, but we’ll not talk about that today (you can read about it here: if that’s finished).
 The main take-away of today is that you need to ask for an email address.
 So what can you do right now to make your sales process more smooth (thus more effective)?